Berger Paints: Indian subcontinent

 On 17 December 1923, Mr. Hadfield set up Hadfield's (India) Ltd., a small paint company in Calcutta.
 Towards the end of 1947, British Paints acquired Hadfield's (India) Ltd and thus British Paints (India) Ltd was incorporated in the State of West Bengal.
 In 1951, sales offices were opened in Delhi and Bombay and a depot was started in Guwahati.
 In 1969, Berger Jenson Nicholson Limited, UK bought British Paints (India) Ltd. This marked the beginning of Lewis Berger's legacy in India.
 In the year 1973, D. Madhukar took over as the managing director.
 Sales figures reached over ₹16 crore by 1978.
 The 80s, and the 90s, saw the launch of many new products such as emulsions and distempers.
 In 1991, UB Group sold the company to Kuldip Singh Dhingra, a shopkeeper from Amritsar, and Gurbachan Singh Dhingra.
 Subir Bose took over as managing director on 1 July 1994.
 Bose retired on 30 June 2012, handing over the company to Abhijit Roy, the current managing director.

 In March 2013, Berger Paints acquired Mumbai-based architectural paints division of Sherwin-Williams.
 In 2021, Berger Paints set up their plant in Sandila, Uttar Pradesh.

 Pakistan

 On 25 March 1950, Berger Paints Pakistan Limited was incorporated in Pakistan.
 In 1955, the Karachi factory was established.
 In 1974, Berger Pakistan became a public limited company.
 In 1974, Berger Pakistan 50.62% shares were held by Jenson & Nicholson Limited (U.K. parent company), 49.38% shares were held by Pakistani investors.
 In 1991, Slotrapid Limited, a British Virgin Island company, acquired control of Berger Paints Pakistan Limited by purchasing 50.62% shares of the company.

 Bangladesh

 In the geographical region of Bangladesh, Berger Paints were imported from Berger UK and then from Berger Pakistan.
 In 1970, the Kalurghat, Chittagong factory was inaugurated.
 In 1980, the name of the company changed from J&N (Bangladesh) Limited to Berger Paints Bangladesh Limited.
+The Indian company does not have any share in it.